MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

 For this use-case, we used data from this paper:

 - target genes : genes targeted by vitamin A from the study of Balmer and Blomhoff [3]_,
-- pathways of interest : list of pathways related to CAKUT disease.
+- pathways/processes of interest : list of pathways and processes related to CAKUT disease.

 .. _useCase2_overlap:

 Overlap analysis
 =====================

-This approach calculates the overlap between genes targeted by vitamin A, and the pathways of interest (see :doc:`../approaches/methods_overlap` section for more details).
+This approach calculates the overlap between genes targeted by vitamin A, and the pathways/processes of interest (see :doc:`../approaches/methods_overlap` section for more details).

 Running overlap analysis with data provided by users
 ----------------------------------------------------------

 The target genes file is provided by the ``--targetGenesFile`` parameter and contains a list of genes targeted by the vitamin A [:ref:`FORMAT <targetGenesFile>`].
-Pathways of interest (here, pathways or processes related to CAKUT disease) are given by the ``--GMT`` parameter [:ref:`FORMAT <pathways>`].
+Pathways/processes of interest (here, pathways and processes related to CAKUT disease) are given by the ``--GMT`` parameter [:ref:`FORMAT <pathways>`].
 You need to provide the background genes of each source: give a file with the list of those files using ``--backgroundFile`` parameter.

 Results files are saved into ``useCases/OutputResults_useCase2/`` folder.